 Goal Setting for the New YearDec 14, 2020

-For many of us, this week is the last full week of work for 2020 as we prepare for the holiday season.
-If you haven’t taken some time to evaluate your successes and failures, now is the time to reflect and start goal setting for 2021.
+We are reaching the end of the year and preparing for the holiday season.
+If you haven’t taken some time to evaluate your successes and failures, now is the time to reflect and start goal setting for the new year.
 Many times we wait until the new year begins to start mapping out what we want to accomplish.
 But by starting in December, you allow yourself to hit the ground running in the new year.

 Goal setting isn’t just about listing out what you want to accomplish.
 It’s about getting into the details.
 What do you need to do consistently to achieve your goals?
 Who will hold you accountable?
 What’s the timeline you will create to achieve them?
 Here are a few things to keep in mind as you approach your goals for the new year.